arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 <!--- TEST_NAME TypedErrorsTest -->

-Working with typed errors offers a couple of advantages over using exceptions:
+Working with typed errors offers a few advantages over using exceptions:

 - **Type Safety:** Typed errors allow the compiler to find type mismatches early, making it easier to catch bugs before they make it to production.
 However, with exceptions, the type information is lost, making it more difficult to detect errors at compile-time.

 - **Predictability:** When using typed errors, the possible error conditions are explicitly listed in the type signature of a function.
-This makes it easier to understand the possible error conditions and to write tests to cover all error scenarios.
+This makes it easier to understand the possible error conditions and write tests covering all error scenarios.

-- **Composability:** Typed errors can be easily combined and propagated through a series of function calls, making it easier to write modular, composable code.
-With exceptions, it can be difficult to ensure that errors are properly propagated through a complex codebase.
+- **Composability:** Typed errors can be easily combined and propagated through a series of function calls, making writing modular, composable code easier.
+With exceptions, ensuring errors are correctly propagated through a complex codebase can be difficult.

-- **Performance:** Exception handling can have a significant impact on performance, especially in languages that don't have a dedicated stack for exceptions.
-Typed errors can be handled more efficiently, as the compiler has more information about the possible error conditions.
+- **Performance:** Exception handling can significantly impact performance, especially in languages that don't have a dedicated stack for exceptions.
+Typed errors can be handled more efficiently as the compiler has more information about the possible error conditions.

-In summary, typed errors provide a more structured, predictable, and efficient way of handling errors, and can make it easier to write high-quality, maintainable code.
+In summary, typed errors provide a more structured, predictable, and efficient way of handling errors and make writing high-quality, maintainable code easier.

 :::info Media resources